Latch-Team/dice/README.md

 Get the `% of baseline` number as low as possible while not failing the tests.

 Test data lives in `test_data.json` at the project root and is shared between both implementations.
-The C++ build downloads `nlohmann/json` on first run (one small `curl`), so you'll need network access the first time you run `make`.
+The C++ build downloads `nlohmann/json` on first run, so you'll need network access the first time you build.

 Feel free to google things and/or use a profiler, but don't use any AI.